 Boats and bikes are what define the jaw-dropping beautiful Nether village of Giethoorn.
 Rightfully nicknamed as the ‘Venice of the North’ or the ‘Village with no roads’, this village is too cute for words!
 Infinite canal cruises and vendors rent you boats.
 But whether you rent one or take a tour, DO NOT miss this omnipresent ride.
 The best thing about this day tour would be- you do not have to run here and there to explore touristy spots.
 The whole village is a giant tourist attraction and ideal for a day excursion from Amsterdam!
 You may actually get tired of clicking photographs; everything is so picturesque here!
 For an exciting day trip from Amsterdam, take a train to Giethoorn save time and reach Giethoorn in 2.25 hours.

 A bustling harbour replete with colourful boats and an authentic Dutch heritage lays just a 30 minute travel away, towards the north of Amsterdam in Volendam.
 A former fishing port turned into an unashamedly tacky tourist trap, Volendam today is certainly a quaint little place, boasting its rows of wooden houses and locals who don traditional dresses for church and festive events.
 With the harbour awash with kitschy souvenir shops, dress-up-in-Dutch-traditional-costume photo booths, a virtual-reality walk through old Volendam a walk down the small lanes, will get you an insight into the Dutch culture you wouldn't have before.
-For a day excursion from Amsterdam to Volendam, there are two choices including a bus ride with the travelling time of 45 minutes and driving the way, taking around half an hour for the same journey.
+For a day trip from Amsterdam to Volendam, there are two choices including a bus ride with the travelling time of 45 minutes and driving the way, taking around half an hour for the same journey.